What does a School Bus Monitor do?

 Qualifications

-- Strong communication and interpersonal skills, with the ability to effectively interact with students, parents, and school staff.
+- Strong communication and interpersonal skills, with the ability to interact effectively with students, parents, and school staff.

 Is becoming a School Bus Monitor a good career path?